 Child Advocacy Centers (CACs)

 Law enforcement agencies

-VidaNyx Video Management Solution was created to manage, control access to, and store in a secure and compliant way forensic interviews related to the abuse and neglect of children.
+VidaNyx digital evidence collaboration software was created to manage, control access to, collaborate on, and store in a secure and compliant way forensic interviews and other sensitive digital and video evidence related to the abuse and neglect of children.

 Any standard video format can be uploaded to a cloud-solution built on AWS, for ease of management, storage, and analysis.